bfix/bisquit/README.md

 ## Building

-### Generating Protobuf stubs
+### Generating Protobuf stubs (optional)

+The Go source code generated from the Protobuf definitions are included in the repository, so this step is optional and only required if newer Protobuf definitions are available.

-To generate the Go code for the Protobuf definitions run the following commands in the base directory.
+To generate the Go code from the Protobuf definitions, run the following commands in the base directory:

 ```bash
 protoc --go_out=. --go_opt=paths=source_relative pb.proto
 protoc --go_out=. --go_opt=paths=source_relative --go-grpc_out=. --go-grpc_opt=paths=source_relative grpc.proto
 ```

-This should generate three new Go files: `grpc_grpc.pb.go`, `grpc.pb.go` and `pb.pb.go`.
+This should generate three (new) Go files: `grpc_grpc.pb.go`, `grpc.pb.go` and `pb.pb.go`.

 ### Compiling the library